JackVacek/Project_2024/Report.md

 // Scatter input_array to each process
 MPI_Scatterv

-// Sort the buckets in each process locally using a preferred sorting algorithm Sort local_bucket
+// Sort the buckets in each process locally
+Sort local_bucket

 // Calculate s and select s local samples from each process